smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

     SDLResult resultCode = sendLocation.resultCode;
     if (!sendLocation.success) {
         if ([resultCode isEqualToEnum:SDLResultInvalidData]) {
-            // `SendLocation` was rejected.
+            // `SDLSendLocation` was rejected.
 The request contained invalid data } else if ([resultCode isEqualToEnum:SDLResultDisallowed]) {
-            // Your app is not allowed to use `SendLocation` } else {
+            // Your app is not allowed to use `SDLSendLocation` } else {
             // Some unknown error has occurred
         }
         return;
     }

-    // `SendLocation` successfully sent
+    // `SDLSendLocation` successfully sent
 }];
 ```